 Off-campus community service offers students a chance to gain work experience while also giving back to the community.

 Policies - General information regarding the policies specific to students employed by St. Edward's can be found in the student employee and university employee policies.
 In addition to the information and policies stated in the Employee Handbook, student employees of St. Edward's have specific policies pertaining to their employment.
 Any discrepancy between information found between the Employee Handbook and the policies outlined for student employees is resolved in favor of the student employment policies.

-All on-campus and off-campus positions and internships associated with St. Edward's, as well as general off-campus positions and internships not associated with the university are listed through Hilltop Careers.
+All on-campus and off-campus positions and internships associated with St. Edward's, as well as general off-campus positions and internships not associated with the university are listed through Hilltop Careers powered by Handshake.
 Please follow the instructions below to begin your job search.

 All student employees are responsible for completing the appropriate hiring documentation to ensure access to timesheets and for payment of time worked.